bwright70/Guide-to-Legos/Circles.md

 Sketch on the top face of the part and make the Axel sketch from the [Technic Guide](Technic.md)

-We're also going to make a second circle thats dimensioned 6.5mm
+We're also going to make a second circle that's dimensioned 6.5mm

 <img src="Photos/Circle(5).PNG">